davidhcefx/My-Tmux-Config/README.md

 ## Features:
 - More intuitive. (eg. + to create pane)
 - System clipboard integration.
-(Cygwin, Unix with X-Windows)
+(Cygwin, Unix X-Windows)
 - Select with mouse and Ctrl+C to copy.

 ## Installation: